djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

 # Contribute
 TODO: It's a working example that can be built on.
-Possibly build out the MLops pipeline.
+Possibly build out the pipeline.